syedayazsa/python-language-server/README.md

 - [x] Implement a Language Server for Python with hover and go-to-definition functionality
 - [x] Add basic code completion support
 - [x] Integrate with LLM for intelligent code suggestions
-- [ ] Improve function and class detection with proper Python parsing
-- [ ] Add signature help for function calls
-- [ ] Add diagnostics for syntax errors
+- [ ] Add docstrings detection for accurate hover information
-- [ ] Support for code formatting

 ## Contributing
 Contributions are welcome!
 Feel free to submit pull requests or open issues.